 As with any city, you’ve got options for getting around Dublin.
 You can hop aboard a Dublin Bus with an extensive network reaching across the county.
 There’s a coastal train line, the DART, which stops at seaside towns from Greystones in the south to Malahide and Howth in the north.
-There’s a light rail system, the LUAS, with the Green Line heading south from the city to Bride’s Glen (work on an upgrade is in progress) and the Red Line heading west to Saggart.
+There’s a light rail system, the LUAS, with the Green Line running a north/south route from Broombridge to Bride’s Glen and the Red Line running west/east from Saggart to the Point.
 Dublinbikes, the most successful citywide bike hire scheme in Europe, is loved by the locals.
-Beyond that there’s plenty of taxis, or you can hire a car.
+Beyond that, there’s plenty of taxis, or you can hire a car.

 The integrated public transport ticket is called the Leap card and offers discounts on standard cash fares and is used across public bus and rail.
 If you’re just visiting, you can get a Leap Visitor Card at the airport.

 St Patrick’s Festival Parade on Sunday 17th March.
 Details on road closures and travel options are listed here.

 Operates 110 radial routes across the county of Dublin.
 Service normally runs from 06:30 to 23:30 during the week with late buses from the city on the weekend.
 See their site for full route, real time and ticket info.
 Dublin Bus employs 3,400 people from 68 different countries.
 2,500 drivers operate our fleet of 950 buses, which are all low-floor wheelchair accessible and fully Wi-Fi enabled.

 In Dublin, the electric rail system called the DART (Dublin Area Rapid Transit) is a quick and easy way to get around Dublin.
 It runs along the coast of the Irish Sea from Malahide or Howth in north County Dublin soutwards as far as Greystones, Co Wicklow.
 Service runs every 15 minutes from about 06:30 to 23:00.